 Graduate students who withdraw from a course after the drop/add period (first seven days of the semester) will have a “W” recorded in the grade column of their academic record.

-A student may write an M.A. thesis in place of two courses (six credits).
+A student may write a M.A. thesis in place of two courses (six credits).
 Students writing a Master’s thesis must register for two semesters of PL801 Master’s Thesis.
-It is the responsibility of the student to secure a thesis supervisor and second reader and to prepare a thesis proposal; a copy of the proposal and the names of the supervisor and second reader must be presented to the Director of Graduate Studies prior to registering for PL801 Master’s Thesis.
+It is the responsibility of the student to secure a thesis supervisor and second reader and to prepare a thesis proposal.
+A copy of the proposal and the names of the supervisor and second reader must be presented to the Director of Graduate Studies prior to registering for PL801 Master’s Thesis.

 M.A.
 Comprehensive Examination